 NACE Employer Diversity & Inclusion Resources: The National Association of College and Employers (NACE) has numerous resources, assessments, benchmarks and sample materials aimed at recruiters to them address diversity and inclusion in talent acquisition and employee relations.

-NCDA Diversity Statement: The National Career Development Association (NCDA), which guides best practices among career services professionals, adopted a statement to affirm its positon promoting social justice and honoring diversity through an intersectional perspective.
+NCDA Diversity Statement: The National Career Development Association (NCDA), which guides best practices among career services professionals, adopted a statement to affirm its position promoting social justice and honoring diversity through an intersectional perspective.

 Inclusion and Diversity Campus Resources